SuleymanEminov/tinder-bot/README.md

 This program swipes 100 people right on Tinder in less than 6 minutes

 1. It signes up to your tinder account by using your Facebook account
 2. Once it's signed up, it starts swiping right 100 people.
-It likes 100 people in 5 minutes
+It "likes" 100 people in 5 minutes